linusjf/BIAY/March2024.md

 We need to memorize the word of God as well, as the Lord commanded to write them on the doorposts and on your garments.
 We need to read and re-read the living word of God until it is written on our hearts.

 May the Holy Spirit lead us. 🙏

+### Day 81 Maryanne C.M.

+- A new Beginning,  A New Leader, Another Crossing over the River.
+Praise God.
+- Joshua 1:9 is a Command not an option: " I hereby command you:Be strong and courageous, do not be frightened or dismayed, for the LORD your God is with you wherever you go."
+- Praise God, He goes with us therefore we must be Strong and Courageous!
+  Amen.🙏